felipetarla/felipetarla/README.md

 I build interfaces that help users configure, monitor, and trust complex AI systems.

-My focus is turning complex workflows into clear, fast, and reliable interfaces, especially in products involving AI, real-time feedback, analytics, automation, and operational tooling.
+My focus is turning complex AI and automation workflows into clear, fast, and reliable product interfaces.
 </div>

 ---